A Sufficient Condition for Graphic Sequences with Given Largest and Smallest Entries, Length, and Sum

 \section{Abstract}

-We give a sufficient condition for a degree sequence to be graphic based on its largest and smallest elements, length, and sum.
+We give a sufficient condition for a nonnegative integer list to be graphic based on its largest and smallest elements, length, and sum.
 This bound generalizes a result of Zverovich and Zverovich.

 We denote a finite list of nonnegative integers, $\alpha=\seq{\alpha_1, ..., \alpha_n}$ where $\alpha_1 \geq ... \geq \alpha_n$ as a {\it degree sequence}.
 A degree sequence is said to be {\it graphic} if it corresponds to the set of edge adjacency values of the nodes for some simple graph.
-In 1960, Erd\H{o}s and Gallai gave a complete characterization of the set of graphic degree sequences. \begin{theorem}[Erd\H{o}s and Gallai \cite{Erdos:1960}] Let $\alpha=\seq{\alpha_1, ..., \alpha_n}$ be a nonincreasing degree sequence.
+In 1960, Erd\H{o}s and Gallai gave a complete characterization of the set of graphic degree sequences. \begin{theorem}[\cite{Erdos:1960}] Let $\alpha=\seq{\alpha_1, ..., \alpha_n}$ be a nonincreasing degree sequence.
 Then the degree sequence $\alpha$ is graphic if and only if the sum of $\alpha$ is even and for each integer $k$ where $1 \leq k \leq n$,

 \end{theorem}

 It was later shown by I. Zverovich and E. Zverovich that some degree sequences with bounded largest and smallest elements can be verified to be graphic based on their length.